anoek/webrtc-group-chat-example/README.md

 clients.

-The use of jQuery is even less important, I just like using it for DOM manipulation, and we only do that to add and remove the <video>/<audio>
+The use of jQuery is even less important, I just like using it for DOM manipulation, and we only do that to add and remove the <audio>
 elements in this demo.
 We don't use it at all for anything WebRTC specific in this example.